Social conservatism in the United States

 Social conservatism in the United States is a political ideology focused on the preservation of traditional values and beliefs.
 It focuses on a concern with moral and social values which proponents of the ideology see as degraded in modern society by liberalism.
 In the United States, one of the largest forces of social conservatism is the Christian right.

 Social conservatives in the United States generally take fundamentalist, familialist, moralist stances on social issues.
-This is exemplified by their opposition to abortion, opposition to feminism, support for traditional family values, opposition to pornography, support for abstinence-only sex education, opposition to LGBT rights, support for school prayer, support for school vouchers, support for Sunday blue laws, opposition to gambling, and opposition to recreational drug use, among others.
+This is exemplified by their opposition to abortion, opposition to feminism, support for traditional family values, opposition to pornography, support for abstinence-only sex education, opposition to LGBT rights, support for school prayer, support for school vouchers, support for homeschooling, support for Sunday blue laws, opposition to gambling, and opposition to recreational drug use, among others.

 As many of them are religious, especially Christian fundamentalists, social conservatives push for a focus on Christian traditions as a guiding force for the country on social issues.
 This includes advocacy for the presence of religion within the public sphere, such as the display of Judeo-Christian statuary in general and especially during Christmastide and Eastertide, as well as supporting the presence of religion in the education system, along with backing parochial schools, as social conservatives believe that "religion is the firmest foundation for the moral development that students need to become productive, law-abiding citizens."

 As a term, social conservatism describes conservative stances on socio-cultural issues such as abortion, same-sex marriage, and school prayer as opposed to what is termed social liberalism (cultural liberalism).
 A social conservative in this sense is closer to the meaning of cultural conservatism than the broader European social conservatism and may hold various different views on fiscal policy.

 Views

 Opposition to abortion

 The United States anti-abortion movement opposes induced abortion on moral and religious grounds and supports its legal prohibition or restriction.
 Social conservatives supported the overturning of Roe v.
-Wade and often use the term "pro-life" as a euphemism for opposition to legal abortion.
-These beliefs are often based on the argument of "fetal personhood".
+Wade and use the term "pro-life" as opposed to "pro-choice".
+These beliefs are based on the belief of "fetal personhood".
 Personhood arguments focus on giving a fetus the status of a person which then entitles them to the right to life.
 Anti-abortion beliefs tend to be associated with conservative Christian groups, especially the Catholic Church.